 Determining your Home’s Value

-Under the state law, all marital property must be divided equitably between the spouses in a divorce, and this includes any equity in the marital home.
-You can determine equity by subtracting your home’s value by any outstanding payments such as mortgage.
+Under Illinois state law, all marital property must be divided equitably between the spouses in a divorce, and this includes any equity in the marital home.
+You can determine equity by subtracting your home’s value by any outstanding payments such as a mortgage.

 Contact Experienced Equity Division Attorneys Today

 At the Law Office of Fedor Kozlov, P.C., we take a personalized and straightforward approach to our cases.
 Our goal is to provide our clients with practical information and in-depth legal counsel they need when they go through equity division in a divorce.